Seki1991/BookStore/README.md

 # BookStore
-Bookstore is a simple program written completely in Python.
+BookStore is a simple program written completely in Python.
 Main purpose of this program is to easily organise user's book library.

 It allows commands: